bgardner/powder/readme.txt

 == Description ==

-Powder is a theme rooted in simplicity and built with purpose.
-It brings designers and agencies a thoughtfully curated set of patterns, templates, and a tailored color palette.
+The premier block theme for WordPress designers and agencies.

 == Community ==

-For WordPress designers and developers using the Powder block theme.
+For WordPress designers and agencies using the Powder block theme.
 Share tips, find tutorials, and learn how to build stunning, high-performance websites.
 Join the community: https://www.reddit.com/r/PowderTheme/

 == Copyright ==